How can I aggregate my students' common strengths and weaknesses?

 When your students have completed the assessment, navigate to the Assessments section of your Control Panel again, mouse over the assessment you set and select the Analysis option.

-Below the student results is the most relevant part of the report - Analysis and Recommendations.
+Below the student results is the most relevant part of the report — Analysis and Recommendations.
 This section lists the different topics/areas the assessment covers, and the average accuracy of the class across each topic.
-We can see that both the Describing Myself and My House topics have the lowest accuracy at 33%, so we can safely assume that these are areas the students struggle in, and would benefit from further revision.
+We can see that both the Classroom Objects topic has the lowest accuracy at 19%, so we can safely assume that these are areas the students struggle in, and would benefit from further revision.

 To automatically create a task which targets each student's strengths and weaknesses based on this data, see How do I assign remedial tasks to students after an assessment?